li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 * Advisor of SFPE Hong Kong Student Chapter (2021 Gold Award, 2022 Gold Award for excellence of student chapter)
 * Member of Faculty Board of FCE.
 * Member of Department Staffing Committee of BEEE,2025-2027.
-* Member of Learning and Teaching Committee (DLTC) of BEEE.
 * Member of Society of Fire Protection Engineers (SFPE).
 * Member of International Association for Fire Safety Sceience (IAFSS).
+* Member of Council on Vertical Urbanism (also known as CTBUH).
 * Member of Research Institute of Sustainable Urban Development (RISUD) and Research Institute of Advanced Manufacturing (RIAM).

 -Conference posts